ImageMagick/Usage-Markdown/color_mods/index.md

 This ensures that pixel colors within the image are not shifted.
 However, it also means that you may not get a pure white or black color pixel.

-For example here we added some extra colors (a blue to navy gradient) to our normalization test image.
+For example, here we added some extra colors (a blue to navy gradient) to our normalization test image.

 ~~~
 convert -size 100x100 gradient:gray70-gray30 \